-As a result of mastering this skill, students can express themselves and communicate with others.
-They can also gain compassion and insight into the experiences of others, and expand their creative capacities.
+As students develop this skill, they can improve how they express themselves and communicate with others.
+They can also explore different perspectives and expand their creative abilities.

 Top Schools Offering Creative Writing in New Zealand